danintel/sawtooth-faq/glossary.rst

 r
     Rate, measurement of performance in transactions per second Raft
     Consensus algorithm that elects a leader for a term of arbitrary time.
 Leader replaced if it times-out.
-Raft is faster than PoET, but is not BFT (Raft is CFT)
+Raft is faster than PoET, but is not BFT (Raft is CFT).
+Also Raft does not fork.
 Replica
     Another term for node or validator
 REST